lxc/incus-os/doc/README.md

     make
     make test-update

-### Using the GitHub releases
+### Using official releases
-A script is available to test Incus OS using the publicly published releases.
+A script is available to test Incus OS using the public releases.
+It depends on the flasher tool being available to automate the download of the latest Incus OS release.

 Creating a new Incus OS VM can be done with:

     ./scripts/spawn-image VMNAME

-This will retrieve the most recent image from Github and create a VM.
-It will also automatically load the relevant packages (`incus` and `debug`).
+This will retrieve the most recent image from the Linux Containers CDN and create a VM.
+It will also automatically load the relevant packages (currently just `incus`).

 The VM will automatically check for updates every 6 hours with the OS updates applying on reboot.